 Because each situation is different, there is no specific list of activities that may always be included or excluded as direct patient care.
-However, a guiding principle to consider for defining direct patient care is: the activities that a therapist participates in that have a direct influence on the care of a specific patient or client.
+However, a guiding principle to consider for defining direct patient care is: the activities that a physical therapist participates in, that have a direct influence on the care of a specific patient or client.
 This work can be fee based or pro bono work.
-Please note that eligible direct patient care hours only include the time spent practicing within your specific specialty area.
+Please note that eligible direct patient care hours only include the time spent practicing within your specific specialty area, and as a licensed physical therapist in the United States or any of its possessions or territories.

 Some examples of approved direct patient care activities: